koffee/pot/README.md

   and the literate programming tools in CS are so well integrated into my standard toolchain (Vim and Github).
   Can't pass that up.

-Accordingly, I'm moving all the LUA stuff here.
+So, I'm moving all the LUA stuff here.